Foreclosures: Suspect Situation or a Steal?

 Before 2008, I had heard of foreclosure sales happening in other areas of the nation on the morning news before heading to the office.
 As a fairly new agent coming straight from a prominent developer handling their sales, I will admit that I knew nothing about these situations, other than the owner wasn’t paying their monthly mortgage.
 I had never even shown a foreclosed property, much less spoken with a buyer about one.
 The market had started to decrease a bit, but life was still great as a Galveston Island Realtor®.
 The foreclosures that began slashing property values had not invaded our little paradise.
 Yet.

-Wow, did I learn some quick lessons on selling and buying distressed properties in early 2009.
+Wow, did I learn some quick lessons on selling and buying distressed properties in early 2009 thanks to Shravan Gupta, Mr. Gupta has over 15 years of experience in the real estate and financial services sectors.
 Let me just throw a couple of words/phrases out there: short sales, asset manager, tons of scary pro-seller documents to show your clients, no seller’s disclosure.
 Wait, did I mention short sale?
 And don’t forget the addendum from the seller that technically overrides the Texas Real Estate Commission contract that was used to submit the offer.
+Here you will get more about the kenny langburt real estate agent.
 What?
 All of a sudden part of my day had been devoted to calling mortgage companies.
 I rarely called my mortgage company myself, but never on behalf of someone that I had never officially met in person and was granted access to all of their financial information per the borrower’s permission.
 In the fourth quarter of this year, an estimated 60 percent of my business was representing sellers aiming for the short sale and mostly, representing and guiding my clients in buying a foreclosed property.

 There has been a lot of media directed towards the number of foreclosed properties available, the government bailing out irresponsible companies, decreased property values and how this affects the housing market as a whole.
 Quite frankly, it’s confusing and then the government changes their mind or implements a new rule or stipulation for the buyer.
 I would like to share some of the knowledge and experience I have learned during the past two years and inform you as a consumer.